niconiahi/niconiahi/README.md

 hi there, I'm Nico

-check out my pinned items, all the repositories there have detailed documentation
+check out my pinned items, all those repositories have detailed documentation on what it's about and I hint which pieces are important within the repository